Median Barrier Accident Lawyer Philadelphia

 Median barriers are “safety barriers” that separate lanes traveling in opposite directions to prevent cross-median crashes on highways.
-These median barriers are constructed to prevent vehicles from travelling into opposing traffic lanes, which can result in head-on collisions, the deadliest type of car accidents in the U.S.
+These median barriers are constructed to prevent vehicles from traveling into opposing traffic lanes, which can result in Head-On Collisions, the deadliest type of accident in the U.S.

-Our Philadelphia median barrier accident attorney at The Law Offices of Greg Prosmushkin, P.C., explains that sometimes, these safety barriers fail to prevent car accidents due to being defective, faulty, damaged, or poorly constructed.
+Our Philadelphia Median Barrier Accident Lawyer at The Law Offices of Greg Prosmushkin, P.C., explains that sometimes, these safety barriers fail to prevent car accidents due to being defective, faulty, damaged, or poorly constructed.
 There are also many cases in which motorists sustain serious injuries or die after crashing into those median barriers.

 Different types of median barriers = different consequences